catsol-dev/catsol-dev/README.md

 ### 🌸 | Who are you?
 Hi, I'm Catsol or Claire.
 I'm a student currently working on expanding my portfolio and experience to prepare for college and the workforce.
+I use she/her pronouns by the way.

 ### 🍀 | Anything notable about you?
 Honestly, not in particular.
 I am an avid gamer and a trans gal into computer science (shocking eh?)